-If you find yourself living paycheck to paycheck or struggle with paying your bills, creating a budget will open your eyes and help you stay on track each month.
+If you find yourself living paycheck to paycheck or struggling with paying your bills, creating a budget will open your eyes and help you stay on track each month.

 I’ve used Mint.com in the past and found it to be intuitive and effective in tracking my personal expenses.

 Mint offers users a way to not only create a budget but keep track of their daily income and expenses.
 Will it work for you?
 Read this Mint Canada review to find out.

 Financial Management Application

 Mint provides users with a clear way to keep track of their income and expenses while staying within their budget.

 - Get alerts when bills are due and on ways to save money